crewdevio/Trex/README.md

 import_map.json file, but what if I want to use an import-map.json or an importMap.json instead?

-That's what the global settings are for, basically it allows you to change the behavior of trex with respect to the file where the dependencies will be handled.
+That's what the global settings are for!
+Basically it allows you to change the behavior of trex, with respect to the file where the dependencies will be handled.

-`example`
+#### Example

 ```console
 trex global-config --importMap=import-map.json
 ```

-this will change the default name from import_map.json to import-map.json. to obtain the name or format used you must execute the following command.
+This will change the default name from import_map.json to import-map.json. to obtain the name or format used you must execute the following command.

 ```console